 Is the coronavirus covered by travel insurance?

 Probably not.
 Pandemics like the coronavirus are typically excluded under a policy’s “named perils,” which means cancellations and evacuations aren’t covered.
-There are only a handful of insurers in the US that cover pandemics, such as World Nomads.
+There are only a handful of insurers in the US that cover pandemics, such as World Nomads and Seven Corners.

 If you have Cancel For Any Reason (CFAR) coverage, you might be reimbursed for your trip if you don’t want to travel due to the coronavirus — but you’ll likely end up with a mix of cash and travel credits.